Where poverty persists it is not only social development that is at risk, but the democratic process itself

 The effectiveness of the developmental state will depend ultimately on who benefits from development.
 Unless it is able to achieve economic empowerment and improved standards of living for the poor, it cannot be said to be developmental or truly democratic.

 South Africa’s high and persistent poverty levels continue to constrain many of the government’s socioeconomic development ambitions.
+This stems from the complex interrelationship between development factors.

 For example, although education can play a crucial role in sustainable poverty alleviation, government efforts to provide better school infrastructure, curricula and educators are often emasculated in instances where learners are malnourished, abused or suffer from poverty-related health problems.